 The museum is located in Saitama in an area aptly named Bonsai Village

-Omiya Bonsai Art Museum has over 120 bonsai pieces; some are 1,000 years old
+Omiya Bonsai Art Museum has over 120 bonsai, some of which are estimated to be 1,000 years old

 Bonsai art never stops since the tree are always growing

 The museum holds workshops and festivals all year